jdutel42/pDC-Antiviral-Splicing/README.md

 ### Aims of this project

+Problematics for the project are first :

-1. Does quality and depth of dataset provide are sufficient to detect any signals of differential alternative splicing between conditions ?
+1. Does quality and depth of dataset provide are sufficient to detect any signal of differential alternative splicing between conditions ?

+And if so :

 2. Is there alternative splicing remodelling between conditions ?
 And which genes are concerned ?

-A modifier :
-To respond to the question asked by project leaders, we have set up a RNAseq analysis pipeline.
-This workflow is composed of classical steps in RNA sequencing analysis.
-To do that, we looked at several studies (REFFFFFS) and their different steps in RNAseq analysis to understand how we could apply these steps to our biologic problem.
-This led us to establish first a pipeline (Cf Workflow and pipeline), supposed to highlight alternative splicing events in data provided.
-For simplicity and better efficacy, we have concentrated our efforts and work on one condition first.
-It corresponds to pDC’s RNA only.
-We discard for now, pDC+BHK condition because it required a higher step of data cleaning and preprocessing to be analyzed properly.
-Indeed, it’s necessary to remove contaminant BHK’s RNA from pDC’s RNA.
-So we concentrate here on the condition RNA of pDC only, because it is way more simple.
-Furthermore, we have performed the following pipeline on a reduced dataset of this condition.
-That’s right, datafiles are very heavy and contain a lot of information.
-So, with advices of our project tutor, Mr Lacroix, we run the pipeline on the first 10 000 reads of each files of this condition.
-It allows us to test and find the best commands for each tool without spending too much computing time.
-After clearly defined a working pipeline, the whole files have been run with the pipeline
+To respond to theses question asked by project leaders, we have set up a complete RNAseq analysis pipeline.
+But before that we have performed advanced preliminary analysis.

 ***